 The high-pressure biogas is fed into the membrane and the CO2 passes through the membrane surface to the permeate - the low-pressure side - much quicker than CH4.
 The membranes are mainly pressure-driven, so the higher the pressure the more CO2 will pass through the membrane surface.

 The discharge from the membrane (the retentate) contains mainly CH4 as the CO2 has been pushed through the membrane surface.
 The CO2-rich gas will leave the membrane on the low-pressure side of the membrane (permeate).

-Using a multi-membrane system 99 % of the CO2 can be removed from the biogas, which provides a cost-efficient biomethane production system.
-Pentair can also provide a two-stage membrane system together with a cryogenic system that operates with no methane slip.
+Pentair provides a two-stage membrane system together with a cryogenic system.
 This system provides two valuable products: biomethane and 100 % liquid CO2.